 I always think knowing a bit of history enhances the dining experience.
 And since I've got several Little Saigon eateries to post, I figured a little history lesson is in order.

 Little Saigon in Orange County, California is the largest Vietnamese community outside of Vietnam.
-The 2000 census lists the population at 135,548, but most Vietnamese estimate the community to be at least double that.
-There are 1.1 million Vietnamese in America, and 40 percent of them live in California.
+The 2010 census lists the population at 183,766, but most Vietnamese estimate the community to be at least double that.
+Add in Los Angeles County and the Vietnamese population swells to 271,234.
+There are 1.5 million Vietnamese in America, and 40 percent of them live in California.
 Why is this surprising?
 Because American government policy specifically dispersed Vietnamese throughout the country in order to facilitate assimilation and to prevent ethnic enclaves.
 At one point, Vietnamese were scattered across every state and 813 zipcodes.
 And yet, ethnic enclaves formed anyway.
 Specifically, Little Saigon.
 Read more about the Vietnamese in America or read Hearts of Sorrow: Vietnamese-American Lives by James M. Freeman, one of the first books chronicling the Vietnamese American experience, or The Vietnamese American 1.5 Generation: Stories of War, Revolution, Flight and New Beginnings by Sucheng Chan, for a more current look at the community.

 Prior to the Fall of Saigon in 1975, there were only a handful of Vietnamese in America.
 After the Vietnam War ended, the initial wave of 125,000 refugees were first put in four refugee camps: Fort Chaffee, Arkansas; Eglin Air Force Base, Florida; Fort Indiantown Gap, Pennsylvania; and Camp Pendleton, California.
 These refugees were matched with sponsors, often church groups, who helped them assimilate to American life.